Lucha Libre (comics): Characters

-Tequila: A gargantuan and powerful former luchador raised by cacti in the wild deserts of Mexico.
+Tequila: A gargantuan and powerful former wrestler raised by cacti in the wild deserts of Mexico.
 Tequila wears a cactus shaped mask and a tattered sarape, he also carries a bottle containing the distilled remains of his downed cactus family and drinks it when he needs a special boost of strength.
 He was once a member of the Luchadores 5 although he seems to have had a falling out with El Gladiador.
 He has since renounced heroism and lives in a trailer park with his loving (albeit feisty) wife.

 Cheryl Goldstein: Tequila's wife, despite her small stature she has no problem controlling Tequila with her expletive filled tirades.
 Though dedicated to her husband, she expresses disappointment in him, citing that he could've become a successful wrestler, instead of collecting food stubs for a living.

-El Panda: A communist Panda themed luchador who claims to be Chinese despite the fact he doesn't speak the language and only repeats a series of vaguely Chinese sounding nonsense words.
+El Panda: A communist Panda themed wrestler who claims to be Chinese despite the fact he doesn't speak the language and only repeats a series of vaguely Chinese sounding nonsense words.
 El Panda is accompanied by a genuinely Chinese man who translates his jargon, though, he doesn't understand Panda either and merely dictates what he feels like.
 He is Tequila's childhood nemesis and remains unintimidated at the prospect of confronting him.

-Paquito Furioso: The world's most irritable man, ex-hairdresser turned luchador and Cheryl's former husband, he hates Tequila with a passion for stealing his wife (who in turn, stole his car).
+Paquito Furioso: The world's most irritable man, ex-hairdresser turned wrestler and Cheryl's former husband, he hates Tequila with a passion for stealing his wife (who in turn, stole his car).
 A passionate dancer, he frequents clubs and other dance haunts, though is given a wide berth as his dancing becomes so violent he is capable of injuring everyone around him.
 Despite his violent and formidable reputation, he is easily dispatched by Cheryl.

 Stacy K: The leader of the Pom Pom Ninjas, a band of vengeful cheerleader shinobi.
 She has a personal grudge against Tequila.
 Rumor has it, that she knows El Gladiador's secret identity.

 Walter Van Krrh: Tequila's friend and neighbor, who never removes his slippers (which hide his reputedly, hideous feet) and only wears shirts with the sleeves cut off to showcase his less than impressive arm muscles.
 Walter is Belgian and bears a strong resemblance to Jerry Frissen.
 It is stated in his bio that he left Belgium after being accused of cannibalism during his tenure as a railroad worker.
 Despite being out of shape, he was able to hold his own against Tequila in a fight concerning the latter's cooking and walked away with little injury.
 He is brutally beaten near the beginning of the story by an unknown assailant, who is attempting to frame Tequila for multiple crimes.